Specification

 Board Configuration Types

-The board configuration record types are provided by@stdlib/board_config.zen
+The board configuration record types are provided by@stdlib/board_config.zen and offer comprehensive control over PCB manufacturing specifications.

 Available Records and Functions: